-AWARNING!
-This unit will not operate without battery power.
-The Smoke/CO Alarm cannot work until you activate the battery

-NEVER ignore any alarm.
+- This Smoke/CO Alarm cannot operate without working batteries.
+Removing the batteries for any reason, or failing to replace the batteries at the end of their service life, removes your protection. - NEVER ignore any alarm.
 See "If Your Smoke/CO Alarm Sounds" for more information on how to respond to an alarm.
-Failure to respond can result in injury or death.

-The Silence Features are for your convenience only and will not correct a problem.
+Failure to respond can result in injury or death. - The Silence Features are for your convenience only and will not correct a problem.
 See "Using the Silence Features" for details.
 Always check your home for a potential problem after any alarm.
-Failure to do so can result in injury or death.

-• Test this Smoke/CO Alarm once a week.
+Failure to do so can result in injury or death. - Test this Smoke/CO Alarm once a week.
 If the Alarm ever fails to test correctly, have it replaced immediately!
-If the Alarm is not working properly, it cannot alert you to a problem.

-This product is intended for use in ordinary indoor location: of family living units.
+If the Alarm is not working properly, it cannot alert you to a problem. - This product is intended for use in ordinary indoor locations Inis product is intended for use in ordinary indexinocations of family living units.
 It is not designed to measure CO levels in compliance with Occupational Safety and Health Administration (OSHA) commercial or industrial standards.
 Individuals with medical conditions that may make them more sensitive to carbon monoxide may consider using warning devices which provide audible and visual signals for carbon monoxide concentrations under 30 ppm.
-For additional information on carbon monoxide and your medical
+For ional information on carbon monoxide and your medical condition contact your physician.

-INSTALLATION

-WHERE TO INSTALL THIS ALARM
+INSTALLATION WHERE TO INSTALL THIS ALARM

-Minimum coverage for Smoke Alarms, as recommended by the National Fire Protection Association (NFPA), is one Smoke Alarm on every floor, in every sleeping area, and in every bedroom (See "Regulatory Information For Smoke Alarms" for details on the NFPA
+Minimum coverage for Smoke Alarms, as recommended by the National Fire Protection Association (NFPA), is one Smoke Alarm on every floor, in every sleeping area, and in every bedroom (See "Regulatory Information For Smoke Alarms" for details on the NFPA recommendations).
 For CO Alarms, the National Fire Protection Association (NFPA) recommends that a CO Alarm should be centrally located outside of each separate sleeping area in the immediate vicinity of the bedrooms.
 For added protection, install additional CO Alarms in each separate bedroom, and on every level of your home.
 NOTE: For added protection, install an additional Smoke/CO Alarm at least 15 feet (4.6 meters) away from the furnace or fuel burning heat source where possible.
 In smaller homes or in manufactured homes where this distance cannot be maintained, install the Alarm as far away as possible from the furnace or other fuel burning source.
 Installing the Alarm closer than 15 feet (4.6 meters) will not harm the Alarm, but may increase the frequency of unwanted alarms.